This Psychiatrist's Tip Can Help You Feel "Less Like A Tumbleweed" In Everyday Life

 Rather, you shouldn't ignore or diminish the obstacles that stand in the way of your goals.
 In fact, they can actually inform creative solutions to work around those hardships—and, thus, help you actually reach those goals.
 "The obstacles that we think prevent us from realizing our deepest wishes can actually lead to their fulfillment," Oettingen writes in her book, Rethinking Positive Thinking: Inside The New Science of Motivation.

 Enter, WOOP goals.

 Says Boardman, Oettingen's WOOP approach can help close that intention-action gap.
-Not only has this approach helped people double their physical activity and adopt a healthier diet, but it also helped couples strengthen their bond and students improve their time management.
+Not only has this approach helped people double their physical activity1 and adopt a healthier diet2, but it also helped couples strengthen their bond3 and students improve their time management.
 In other words: No matter your specific goal, this WOOP approach can be pretty profound:

 - W stands for "wish."
 What is the goal you're hoping to achieve?
 For example, "I wish I would not look at my phone as much," Boardman offers.
 Identify one goal at a time, perhaps saying it aloud or writing it down to help it become clear in your mind.

 - The first O stands for "outcome."
 How would you feel if you achieved that goal?
 What would happen?
 Boardman adds another example: "I would feel closer to my kids or I'd feel less distracted," she says.

 - The second O stands for "obstacle."
 What is getting in the way of that goal?
 "Maybe it's because your phone is always on the table," Boardman poses.

 - Finally, the P stands for "plan."
 What are you going to do about it?
 Take actionable steps to overcome the obstacle: "Maybe I'm going to leave [the phone] in the other room, or maybe I'm going to turn it off," says Boardman.